voideditor/void/scripts/appimage/readme.md

     sudo systemctl start docker
     ```

-4.  **Install Buildx (Optional but Recommended):**

-    Buildx is used for efficient Docker builds.
-The script will automatically install Buildx if it is missing, but installing it beforehand can improve performance.

-    ```bash
-    docker buildx install
-    ```

-## Minimum Dependency Versions

-The script is executed inside an Ubuntu 20.04-based Docker container.
-While the script handles dependencies within the container, these minimum versions on the host system are recommended for smoother operation:

-*   **Docker:** Minimum Version 19.03.0 or higher (required for BuildKit and Buildx).
-*   **Buildx:** Minimum Version 0.10.0 or higher.

 ## Ubuntu Dependencies (Installed via Docker)

 These dependencies are installed within the Docker container (Ubuntu 20.04 base).
 You generally don't need to install them manually: